 Join me!

-Christmas Tree Care: How to Care for a Fresh Christmas Tree
+Christmas Tree Care: How to Keep a Christmas Tree Alive

 Picking a fresh Christmas tree is one of the best parts of the season.
 However, you’ll need to learn Christmas tree care to keep the magic going all month long.
-This post will show you how to pick the right tree and keep it thriving!
+This post will show you how to keep a Christmas tree alive throughout the whole holiday season.

-How to care for a fresh christmas tree and make it last
+How to keep a Christmas tree alive and make it last

 For centuries, the Christmas tree has been an honoured tradition for the holiday season.
-The pagans were first, bringing in boughs of evergreen during the winter solstice to remind themselves of the greenery of spring.
+The pagans first brought in evergreen boughs during the winter solstice to remind themselves of the greenery of spring.

 Taking inspiration from the pagans, the Christmas tree originated in Germany.
 The first Christmas tree was said to belong to Martin Luther, who was in awe of the brilliance of the stars among evergreens.
 To recreate the beauty, he placed a tree in his home and decorated it with lighted candles.